SumeroApp/sumero-contracts/README.md

     This means it is a trade-off parameter between code size (deploy cost) and code execution cost (cost after deployment).
 A “runs” parameter of “1” will produce short but expensive code.
 In contrast, a larger “runs” parameter will produce longer but more gas efficient code.

+## Deploying Sumero Contracts with Gnosis Safe

+Make sure the environment variables DEPLOYER_SAFE have the address of gnosis safe and SAFE_SERVICE_URL has the corresponding [service url](https://docs.safe.global/learn/safe-core/safe-core-api/available-services)

+With the deploment script command append "--config hardhat.safe.config.js", this will config gnosis safe and let's you deploy using Safe.

 ## Hardhat

 1. hardhat.config.js is the main configuration file